shivangi71/Ashaa/README.md

-# ASHA: Empowering Safety through Intelligent Automation
+# ASHAA: Empowering Safety through Intelligent Automation

  A smart personal safety application that speaks for you when you can't.